 Procedure.
 Following is a summary of the procedure used for adopting new rules or amending existing rules:

-- Board prepares rules and legal counsel review them (or attorney prepares rules).
+- Board prepares rules and legal counsel reviews them (or the attorney prepares rules).

-- At open meeting, allow more comments at open forum.
+- At open meetings, allow more comments at open forums.
 Consider all comments.
 Vote to approve or not.

 - Give notice of approval within 15 days.

 "Operating Rules" are broadly defined as any rule or regulation that applies to the management and operation of a common interest development or the conduct of its business and affairs.
 (Civ.
 Code § 4340.)
 As provided for in Civil Code § 4355(a), "Operating Rules" are specifically defined as a rule or regulation that applies to:

 - Use of the common area or of an exclusive use common area.

 - Use of a separate interest, including any aesthetic or architectural standards that govern the alteration of a separate interest.

 - Member discipline, including any schedule of monetary penalties for violation of the governing documents and any procedure for the imposition of penalties.

 - Resolution of assessment disputes.